What's this about?

 Follow the fun!

-Having a solid theoretical framework is nice, but it will never hold up in reality.
+Theory helps, but it never fully translates into player contact.
 That's why regular playtests are so crucial.
-BallArena was tested throughout the whole process.
-As iteration times increased throughout development, it became more and more challenging to get regular feedback cycles in.
-It took many iterations for the game to eventually be craved for its fun.
+As iteration times increased throughout development, it became challenging to get regular feedback.
+It took many iterations to make the game genuinely fun.

 Project feelings